Compose in color

 14/08/2022

-This is not an easy scenario to work on, that's for sure!
+This is not an easy scenario to work with, that's for sure!

-The difficulty with a fire is that it's a situation where there's a lot of contrast, and light can come from everywhere—foreground, background, backlighting, and frontal light... everywhere there are flames!
+The difficulty with the fire is that it's a situation with a lot of contrast, and the light can come from everywhere: the foreground, the background, backlight, and front light... everywhere there are flames!

-My suggestion is to simplify the viewing by brightening up the image a bit, especially the background: the flames create a lot of smoke in which the light diffuses, blurring and masking much of the horizon, which gives us the opportunity to simplify the composition, thus making our image more impactful.
-So in my version, the sky is brighter, the horizon is orange-red.
-The giant trees are darker.
+My suggestion is to simplify the composition by lightening the image a bit, especially the background: fires create a lot of smoke in which the light from the flames diffuses, which blurs and obscures a good part of the horizon.
+This gives us the opportunity to simplify the composition and, therefore, make our image more impactful.
+So, in my version, the sky is lighter, the horizon is reddish-orange, and the giant trees are darker.

-And if the background is simple and clear enough, it means that on the contrary, we can increase the detail and contrasts for the main subjects, the egg and the dragon.
-Therefore, I suggest darkening the bushes in the foreground substantially, adding bright flames on a black background, and letting the egg and dragon share golden tones.
-You can also emphasize the occlusion shadows on the dragon to give it more volume, but that's optional.
-Alternatively, you can make the dragon very black.
-As we have brightened the background to make it a medium red, neither too bright nor too dark, both can work.
-Of course, a very black dragon will tend to look more menacing!
+And if the background is simple and readable enough, it means that, on the contrary, we can increase the detail and contrast for the main subjects, the egg and the dragon.
+I suggest darkening the bushes in the foreground a lot, adding bright flames against a black background, and letting the egg and the dragon share golden tones.
+You can also accentuate the occlusion shadows on the dragon to give it more volume, but that's optional.
+Conversely, you can make the dragon very dark.
+Since we have lightened the background to make it a medium red, neither too light nor too dark, both options can work.
+Of course, a very dark dragon will tend to look more menacing!

-I apologize for the delay in this correction: in principle, I try not to keep students waiting for more than a week to give feedback, but as I said, this is quite a complicated case, and I wanted to take the time to think in order to give you the clearest and most useful advice possible.
+Please accept my apologies for the delay in providing this feedback: in principle, I try not to make students wait more than a week for feedback, but as I said, this is a rather complicated case, and I wanted to take the time to think in order to give you the clearest and most useful advice possible.

 Ce n'est pas un scénario facile à travailler, c'est certain!